Alipsa/matrix/matrix-core/readme.md

 ## Matrix
 A Matrix is tabular data with a header and where each column type is defined.
-In some ways you can think of it as an in memory ResultSet.
+In some ways you can think of it as an in-memory ResultSet.

 A Matrix is created using one of the static create methods in Matrix.